mmistakes/made-mistakes-jekyll/src/_posts/procreate/2016-01-25-rakso-s-portrait.md

 ---
-title: "Right Amount of Beard Sparkle"
+title: "Right amount of beard sparkle"
 excerpt: "Portrait of Rakso S. digitally painted with Procreate on an iPad."
 last_modified_at: 2016-10-10T10:49:10-04:00
 image: